Where can I get a copy of the Village's Master Plan?

 Yes, it will be challenging to leave the Village of Key Biscayne and other locations east of the toll booth during Ultra weekend.

-Your Village public safety officers are confident traffic will be a major issue in both directions from 1:00-3:00 p.m., 6:00-9:00 p.m., and 2:00-5:00 a.m. throughout the weekend.
-If you do need to travel off the Key, please plan in advance.
-KB Police Department will provide real-time travel time updates utilizing motorcycle units throughout the event.
+Your Village Public Safety officers are confident traffic will be a major issue in both directions from 1:00-3:00 p.m., 6:00-9:00 p.m., and 2:00-5:00 a.m. throughout the weekend.
+If you do need to travel off the Key, please plan ahead.
+Public Safety personnel will provide real-time travel time updates.

 How can I get traffic updates during Ultra?

-Sign up at Village E-News to receive Village Press Announcement email blasts (via Constant Contact) from the Manager's Office with information of special interest to the community.
+Sign up at Village E-News to receive Village Press Announcement email blasts (via Constant Contact).

 What is the Waze app and how can I get it?